The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Background

 \section{Background}

-We mention some background results to be used in the next sections.
-For completeness, the proofs are provided in Appendix \ref{app: proofs sec2}, since these results appear in the literature in a slightly different form.
+We present here some background results to be used in the next sections.
+For completeness, proofs are provided in Appendix \ref{app: proofs sec2}, since these results appear in the literature in a slightly different form.